- The Hotel

 A Complimentary Continental Breakfast - 7 days a week.
 A more hearty ala carte breakfast menu is available at an additional cost.

 Built in 1906, Mansions on Fifth is a glimpse into the past.
 It was a time where giants of the business world traversed Shadyside’s Fifth Avenue - “Millionaire’s Row” - on a daily basis.
-Names such as Carnegie, Mellon, Frick, Westinghouse and Heinz were among the leading citizens of the day.
+Download Our Brochure (PDF 9.5mb)

 - Oak Room Pub